-The modules comply with EMI/EMC requirements for Class A or B devices as specified by Part 15, Subpart B, of the FCC rules.
-The following table lists the specific lab and report information for the modules.
+The modules comply with EMI/EMC requirements for Class A (business use) devices as specified by Part 15, Subpart B, of the FCC rules.
+The following table lists the specific lab and FCC report information for the modules.

 Table 20: FCC Report Information